Rede Bahia de Televisão: News

-Bahia Agora: News bulletin broadcast during the commercial breaks by TV Oeste (with reports by Carlos Augusto, Lo-Hanna Nunes and Marta Ortega) and TV São Francisco (with reports by Joyce Guirra and Kris de Lima), that presents the breaking news from the region.
+Bahia Agora: News bulletin broadcast during the commercial breaks by TV Oeste (with reports by Alyne Miranda, Carlos Augusto and Gabriel Pires) and TV Sudoeste (anchored by Judson Almeida at morning and Nayla Gusmão at evening), that presents the breaking news from the region.

 Bahia Meio Dia: Newscast presented at noon from Monday to Saturday.
 In Salvador, it is anchored by Jessica Senra and Vanderson Nascimento.
-It has local editions produced from Monday to Friday by stations TV Oeste, TV Santa Cruz, TV Subaé and TV Sudoeste, anchored by Carlos Augusto, Roger Sarmento, Adilson Muritiba and Judson Almeida, respectively.
+It has local editions produced from Monday to Friday by stations TV Oeste, TV Santa Cruz, TV Subaé and TV Sudoeste, anchored by Carlos Augusto, Aracelly Romão, Adilson Muritiba and Judson Almeida, respectively.
 On Saturdays, the version produced in Salvador by TV Bahia is broadcast statewide.

 Bahia Rural: Rural news program aired on Sunday mornings, after Santa Missa em Seu Lar, inspired by the Globo's program Globo Rural.
 It brings news from the rural area of Bahia, in addition to presenting recipes from rural cuisine.
 It is presented by Georgina Maynart.

 BATV: The network's nightly newscast, broadcast Monday to Saturday and anchored by Fernando Sodake.
-The program has local versions produced by TV Santa Cruz (anchored by Olga Amaral), TV Subaé (anchored by Heitor Figueiredo) and TV Sudoeste (anchored by Daniela Oliveira), with the first two blocks produced locally and the third produced by TV Bahia.
+The program has local versions produced by TV Subaé (anchored by Bruna Evangelho) and TV Sudoeste (anchored by Nayla Gusmão).
+At TV Santa Cruz (anchored by Roger Sarmento), the first two blocks are produced locally and the third produced by TV Bahia.

 Bom Dia Sábado: Newscast aired on Saturday mornings.
-It is presented on the entire state, being anchored in a rotation scheme, by Thaic Carvalho and Vanderson Nascimento.
+It is presented on the entire state and anchored by Camila Marinho.

-Globo Esporte Bahia: Local edition of Globo's sports news program Globo Esporte, aired statewide from Monday to Saturday, and anchored by Mariana Aragão.
+Globo Esporte Bahia: Local edition of Globo's sports news program Globo Esporte, aired statewide from Monday to Saturday, and anchored by Danilo Ribeiro.

-Jornal da Manhã: The network's morning newscast, presented statewide from Monday to Friday, and anchored by Ricardo Ishmael and Thaic Carvalho.
+Jornal da Manhã: The network's morning newscast, presented statewide from Monday to Friday, and anchored by Camila Oliveira and Ricardo Ishmael.

 Entertainment

-Conexão Bahia: Variety program, presented by Aldri Anunciação.
+Conexão Bahia: Variety program, presented by Luana Souza.
 Presents content related to culture and tourism in Bahia.
-It airs on Saturday mornings, after Como Será?.
+It airs on Saturday mornings, after Pequenas Empresas & Grandes Negócios.

-Mosaico Baiano: Variety program, presented by Luana Souza and Pablo Vasconcelos.
+Mosaico Baiano: Variety program, presented by Luana Souza.
 Presents curiosities, clips, documentaries, special series, film tips, theater, concerts, artists, visits to neighborhoods, behavior, tourism, coverage of events in the city of Salvador.
-It airs on Saturday afternoons, after Jornal Hoje.
+It airs on Saturday afternoons, after História de Amor.